There is certain amount of skill involved in pruning palm

 The trunks underneath will show a design of the scars left of the old leaves.

-Some people prefer to strip or "skin" (other name for pruning palm trees) the trunk of these old leaf bases instead of letting them fall on their own.
+Some people prefer to strip or "skin" (other name used in conjunction with pruning palm trees) the trunk of these old leaf bases instead of letting them fall on their own.

 This is also done to the trees that have fibrous material wrapped around them and the ones that have spines attached to the leaf bases.

-That is fine as long as they are the old bases are totally brown.
+That is fine as long as the old bases are totally brown.

 Care must be taken when doing this to insure you don't damage the trunk.